protocolist/Details/README.md

-Addon for World of Warcraft, does combat analyzes offering clean visual data for the player
+Addon for World of Warcraft, does combat analysis offering clean visual data for the player.

 This repo contains the latest version of Details as published on CurseForge.